Harshman-sharma/WeatherReportWebsite/README.md

-[IMPORTANT] How to run the website:

-The website is available at :
+The website preview is available at : https://affectionate-cray-5ead88.netlify.app/